How to use a Dashboard on Exoscale SKS

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.2.0/aio/deploy/recommended.yaml

-To get login-credentials (a bearer token) follow the steps linked here.
+To get login credentials (a bearer token), follow the steps in the Kubernetes Dashboard documentation.

-To access the UI of the dashboard on Exoscale SKS, use port-forwarding:
+To access the dashboard UI on Exoscale SKS, use port-forwarding:

 kubectl port-forward deployment/kubernetes-dashboard 7000:8443 -n kubernetes-dashboard